 All theses and dissertations submitted to UDTS on or after Tuesday, January 22, 2013 will be submitted under the Mandatory Electronic Submission Policy.
 Starting on that date, all theses and dissertations will be placed in our Institutional Repository, MARS.
 We will no longer be requiring students to turn in cotton copies of their theses and dissertations, and we will no longer place bound copies of theses and dissertations in Fenwick Library.

 With this change to Mandatory Electronic Submission, Mason will be introducing an embargo policy, which will enable students to make their work available in MARS immediately, or to delay availability of their work for 6 months, 1 year, or 5 years.
+All students must complete the embargo paperwork even if they choose not to delay the work.

 Full details of the dissertation submission process can be found on the UDTS web site.
+Book your UDTS review appointment early and watch for GMU deadlines in order to graduate on time.